SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Adaptable and Elemental

 Giants physically resemble the territory they inhabit.
-A band of frost giants doesn't simply live on a glacial mountain-they're part of that mountain, and it's part of them.
+A band of frost giants doesn't simply live on a glacial mountain—they're part of that mountain, and it's part of them.
 Fire giants exude heat like a roaring volcano.
 Sages have long debated the question, "Does the environment shape a giant, or does the giant shape their environment?"

 #### Distant Cousins